lenis2000/homepage/_simulations/TASEP-like-systems/2018-05-13-cont-space-TASEP.md

 In continuous time, we choose which particle jumps, then increase the continuous time count by the corresponding exponential random variable, and perform the necessary comparisons.
-The roadblocks (if present) are such that the probability of catching a flying particle is exactly 1, that is, $p(b)=0$.
-This does not affect the limit shape because in the limit the roadblocks contain particles with very high probability.

 ### Data file format